marcoantoniogodoy/ucberkeley-mlai-practical-application-11ucberkeley-mlai-practical-application-III/README.md

+# PLEASE READ BEFORE PROCEDING
-#IMPORTANT: When creating this repository, some unwanted unwanted characters were included on the name.
+When creating this repository, some unwanted unwanted characters were included on the name.
 Since making changes to the repository name would break the link shared, I decided to create a new repository with the correct name and reupload the data.
-Therefore, please use the following link instead:
+Therefore, please use the following link instead: https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-III
-https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-III

 -------------------